A Guide to Australian Business Awards

 The Australian Small Business Awards

-The free-to-enter ASBA programme is open to any wholly Australian-owned-and-managed business with fewer than 20 full-time staff, and which isn’t the recipient of government funding.
-Entrants can nominate as many small businesses as they like, with an ASBA win representing inestimable exposure and a ringing endorsement.
+The free-to-enter ASBA programme is open to any wholly Australian-owned-and-managed business with fewer than 20 full-time staff and is not a recipient of government funding.
+Entrants can nominate as many small businesses as they like, with an ASBA win representing excellent exposure and a ringing endorsement.

 iAwards

-Introduced by the AIIA (Australian Information Industry Association) 30 years ago, the country’s longest-running innovation recognition programme trains a spotlight on new technological creations or initiatives that could bring about positive change within the workforce, nationally, or across entire global communities.
-Categories are split between Student & Education (for individual students or groups) and Organisational, with the latter including subcategories for, eg, Start-ups, Government & Public Sector, and Not-for-Profit & Community.
+Introduced by the AIIA (Australian Information Industry Association) 30 years ago, the country’s longest-running innovation recognition programme trains a spotlight on new technological creations or initiatives that could deliver positive change within the workforce, either nationally or globally.

 Deadline: Multiple dates depending on categories